rickylk/LSTM-based-method-for-grasp-and-lift-detection-on-EEG/README.md

    -  Lowpass filter <br />
       -  The lowpass filter can allow the EEG signals with frequency lower than the cut-off frequency to pass through it.
 It is a good method to remove noise from the data.
 The cut-off frequency in the experiment of LSTM part is 35 Hz.
    -  Bandpass filter <br />
       - The bandpass filter allows the selected range of frequencies to pass the filter and remove the unwanted frequencies of signal.
 Bandpass filter also helps to optimize the signal-to-noise ratio, or in other words improve the quality of the signal.
+In the experiment, bandpass filter range is 1-50 Hz.
+   -  Beta filter   <br />
+      - Similar to bandpass filter, using the filter of Beta frequency range, 12-30 Hz.
    -  Fast Fourier transform (FFT)<br />
       - FFT is the algorithm that calculate the discrete fourier transform of a sequence.
 FFT converts the digital signal data from time domain to frequency domain
-   -  Beta filter   <br />
    -  Standardize<br />
       - Standardization can make features become standard normally distributed data and help model converge quickly and improve the accuracy of model.
    -  Linear regression<br />